datahq/dataflows/README.md

-# DataFlow
+# DataFlows

-DataFlow is a novel and intuitive way of building data processing flows.
+DataFlows is a novel and intuitive way of building data processing flows.

 - It's built for medium-data processing - data that fits on your hard drive, but is too big to load in Excel or as-is into Python, and not big enough to require spinning up a Hadoop cluster...
 - It's built upon the foundation of the Frictionless Data project - which means that all data prduced by these flows is easily reusable by others.